What is a Checking Account?

 Citi checking accounts offer ways to avoid monthly service fees if you meet certain conditions, debit card access, mobile check deposit1 and more.
 There is no minimum deposit to open a checking account with Citi.

-It can help to have extra funds beyond your usual expenses in your checking account to provide a cushion.
+It can help to have extra funds in your checking account beyond your usual expenses to provide a cushion.
 The additional money in your account can ensure you're able to pay all your bills and help cover the cost of an emergency without having to worry about how much money is available.
+The amount of cushion will depend on your comfort level and finances.

-It's also good practice to check your bank account regularly, so you always know what's coming in and going out.
-You don't want to have a transaction declined because of a previous withdrawal you forgot to account for.
+It’s also good practice to check your bank account balance regularly.
+That way, you’ll always know what’s coming in and going out, helping prevent issues like declined payments.

 Is a debit card a checking account?

 No, a debit card is not a checking account.
-It’s one of the main tools used to access funds in your checking account.
-When you make a purchase with a debit card, the money is withdrawn directly from your checking account balance.
+Rather, it’s one of the main tools used to access funds in your checking account.
+When you make a purchase with a debit card, that money is drawn directly from your checking account balance that the debit card is tied to.

 Do checking accounts earn interest?

-Generally, checking accounts do not earn interest.
-If a checking account does earn interest, it may require a higher minimum balance or monthly fees that can be waived under certain conditions.
+Checking accounts don’t typically earn interest.
+If a checking account earns interest, it may require a higher minimum balance or monthly fees that can be waived under certain conditions.

 1 Citi Mobile App and Mobile Check Deposit.
 Regular account charges apply.
 Citibank does not charge you a fee for using the Citi Mobile app or the Mobile Check Deposit service.
 However, you must have a Web-enabled cell or smartphone to use the Citi Mobile app or Mobile Check Deposit service and charges from your wireless carrier may apply.
 Citibank is not responsible for products and services offered by other companies.
 The Mobile Check Deposit service is for personal checking accounts only and is subject to eligibility.
 Deposit limits and other restrictions apply.